ministryofjustice/manage-recalls-e2e-tests/README.md

 There are multiple options for running these tests from your local:

 ### 1. Run against deployed services
 In this scenario the login credentials must be valid on the target environment.
-Hence your `~/.serenity/credentials.properties` needs to reflect the same.
+Hence, your env vars needs to reflect the same.
 See above.

 Given valid credentials, to run against one of our deployed environments use simply: